“I’m so sad today, I miss my old life,” I sent the message.

 “It will be the hardest journey you ever do in your life but freedom doesn’t come without the journey.
 The further you go, the more you’ll unleash and the freedom comes.
 You have to go through this process, some good days, some exciting.
-Some where you’re so happy that you’ve come so far and then reality kicks in where you’re going to be faced with yourself and you have no process addictions and it will seem really dull.
-And because there’s no process addictions, you’re just living life as it is.
-And those dull sort of lonely days keep you healing.
+Somewhere you’re so happy that you’ve come so far and then reality kicks in where you’re going to be faced with yourself and you have no process addictions and it will seem really dull.
+And because there are no process addictions, you’re just living life as it is.
+And those dull sort of lonely days keeps your healing.
 Allow yourself to heal, allow yourself to grieve and allow yourself time just to be.
 Allow yourself this disappointment and this feeling of ‘this is shit’, I promise you it gets better.
 Life keeps going but you get stronger.“

 ❤︎ My Yoga teacher in London, MummusEarth

-The hard part is learning how to love myself in ways I never have from nothing, kinda like when you first get a puppy, except from an addict’s perspective, there are no stars in your eyes- All you see are flaws and you must find reasons to love them every single day.
+The hard part is learning how to love me in ways I never have from anything, kinda like when you first get a puppy, except an addict’s perspective, there are no stars in your eyes- All you see are flaws and you must find reasons to love them every single day.

-And the most difficult thing I’ve had to do so far is learn how to dance like no body’s watching without a single chemical in my blood stream.
+And the most difficult thing I’ve had to do so far is to learn how to dance like no body’s watching without a single chemical in my bloodstream.
 The day I conquer that, I never miss my old self again.

 It’s easy for me to say that I miss my old life because that life is easy, that life was a cop-out for me.
 When I look at my life right now and all that I have achieved in such a short space of time, was life ever really worth numbing?
 I think not.